MicrosoftDocs/entra-docs/docs/identity-platform/msal-js-avoid-page-reloads.md

 In other cases, if navigating to the app's root page requires authentication, it might lead to nested `iframe` elements or `X-Frame-Options: deny` error.

-Since MSAL.js cannot dismiss the 302 issued by Microsoft Entra ID and is required to process the returned token, it cannot prevent the `redirect_uri` from getting loaded in the `iframe`.
+Since MSAL.js can't dismiss the 302 issued by Microsoft Entra ID and is required to process the returned token, it can't prevent the `redirect_uri` from getting loaded in the `iframe`.

 To avoid the entire app reloading again or other errors caused due to this, please follow these workarounds.

 ## Specify different HTML for the iframe

-Set the `redirect_uri` property on config to a simple page, that does not require authentication.
+Set the `redirect_uri` property on config to a simple page, that doesn't require authentication.
 You have to make sure that it matches with the `redirect_uri` registered in Microsoft Entra admin center.
-This will not affect user's login experience as MSAL saves the start page when user begins the login process and redirects back to the exact location after login is completed.
+This won't affect user's login experience as MSAL saves the start page when user begins the login process and redirects back to the exact location after login is completed.

 ## Initialization in your main app file